BMMRO-tech/BMMRO/app/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+If you recieve a timeout error when running the tests, the test timeout can be extended.
+This is done by adding a number higher than the default (5000) as the second test argument (see [jest docs](https://jestjs.io/docs/en/api#testonlyeachtablename-fn)).
+This change should only be made locally and not pushed to master.

 ### `npm run test-firestore`

 Runs the Firebase tests using the Firebase emulator.